stevej763/next-blog/_posts/solid-liskov-substitution-principle.md

 ```

 However, while the `RabbitMqResource` has extended the `Sender` class and implemented the correct methods, the `send()` method for individual messages has not been configured.
-This means that if we were to pass in this new resource as the `Sender` to the `PasswordResetService` the code would compile correctly, but we would find an error being thrown at runtime when our service attempts to send a `PasswordResetRequest`.
+This means that if we were to pass in this new resource as the `Sender` to the `PasswordResetService`, the code would compile correctly, but we would find an error being thrown at runtime when our service attempts to send a `PasswordResetRequest`.
 The program would no longer work as expected.

 What the Liskov substitution principle is trying to avoid is cases like this.
 There is more to conforming to the contract of a parent class than just implementing the methods.
-You need to ensure the logic in the classes that implement the interface does not result in unexpected behaviour or different functionality.
+You need to ensure the logic in the classes that implement the interface do not result in unexpected behaviour or different functionality.

-In this case, all objects of type sender were expected to be able to send a notification out to another service in order to perform the next step of a process, but the implementation of our sub-classes did not mirror the behaviour correctly.
+In this case, all objects of type sender were expected to be able to send a notification out to another service, in order to perform the next step of a process.
+But, the implementation of our sub-classes did not mirror the behaviour correctly.
 While we could handle the exception in the service and provide a back-up method of sending the request, this would require editing the service class which should be closed to modification.

 Recap